 We depart Suzdal this morning for Moscow, arriving in the afternoon.
 After settling into our accommodation, Matthew will lead a brief orientation walk around the vicinity of the hotel.
 Overnight Moscow (B, D)

 Our tour commences with a visit to the iconic Red Square, a vast cobbled area flanked by some of Moscow’s most famous sites, including St Basil’s Cathedral with its brightly coloured onion domes.
 Also in Red Square is Lenin’s Mausoleum, where the former leader’s body remains on display to the public, and GUM department store with its elaborate façade – designer stores having replaced the queues of the Soviet era.
 This afternoon we visit the Cathedral of Christ the Saviour on the Moskva River for wonderful views to the Kremlin.
-Dinner this evening is aboard a cruise on the Moskva River.
-Overnight Moscow (B, D)
+Overnight Moscow (B)

 No visit to Moscow is complete without a ride on the metro, and this morning we see some of the elegant stations decorated in frescoes and lined with marble.
 Stalin employed some of the Soviet Union’s finest artists to decorate the stations.
 We visit the Tretyakov Gallery, home of the world’s greatest collection of Russian art.
 Among the exhibits are The Trinity by Andrei Rublev and the Vladimir Icon of the Mother of God.
 This afternoon there is an optional visit to the Tolstoy Estate Museum dedicated to the writer’s home life.
 Overnight Moscow (B)